-Annual \$2,000 award to a graduate student who displays outstanding academic achievement.
+Annual \$3,000 award to a graduate student who displays outstanding academic achievement.
 The recipient must have completed a minimum of 80% of a full-course load and achieved a minimum GPA of 3.5 in his/her first year of study, be continuing full-time in the second year of their program of study, and be a citizen or permanent resident of Canada and resident of Alberta.
+No application is required.